Vero-Ventures/llm-swarm/vscode-extension/README.md

 ### Start running

-Select 'Run' > 'Start Debugging' from the top menu
+Select 'Run' > 'Start Debugging' from the top menu.
+This should start both the extension and the language server.

 # Template for VS Code python tools extensions